juliusfriedman/net7mma_core/README.md

 Various transforms are supported for the Image and Audio buffers, [using vectorization where possible]

-You can read version media files using the various Container projects
+You can read various types of media files using the various Container projects

 A lot of the classes are still in development mode so please let me know if you see a feature missing or a gap in the API.